eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/08-use-the-debugger-in-a-react-native-app.md

 Enabling `Pause on caught exceptions` checkbox will pause execution of the app and open the debugger tools immediately before the exception is thrown.
 This is a fantastic way to quickly identify why an unexpected exception is being thrown.

-More information on debugging React Native apps in [the docs](https://reactnative.dev/docs/debugging).
+🤔More information on debugging React Native apps in [the docs](https://reactnative.dev/docs/debugging).

 ---